Ruichen0424/AB-BNN/README.md

     pages     = {5704-5713}
 }
 ```

 ## Requirements
-- python 3.8
+- python==3.8
-- pytorch 2.0.1
+- pytorch==2.0.1

 ## Main Results

-The pre-trained models can be downloaded at [Baidu Netdisk](https://pan.baidu.com/s/1P8H89pCwLiROlxiR73xL8A?pwd=abnn) (pwd=abnn), and the codes for inference can be found in [./Inference](https://github.com/Ruichen0424/AB-BNN/tree/master/Inference).
+The pre-trained models can be downloaded at [Baidu Netdisk](https://pan.baidu.com/s/1CiYtPZuUaIk99WM6umOk9Q?pwd=abnn) (pwd=abnn), and the codes for inference can be found in [./Inference](https://github.com/Ruichen0424/AB-BNN/tree/master/Inference).

 <table>